Embu County: Challenges

-One of the major challenges in Embu County has been the road network which is currently under construction.

-Major ring-roads connecting major towns are being graded for tarmacking.
-While other small figure roads have been graded and are being fitted with murram.
+One of the major challenges in Embu County has been the road network, which is currently under construction.
+Major ring-roads connecting major towns are being graded for tarmacking, while other smaller feeder roads have been graded and are being fitted with murram.
 Access to water for domestic purposes and farming has been a great challenge.
-However, Embu County has initiated a program dubbed 'Water for Children' which is set to ensure all public institutions i.e. schools, health institutions, bus parks, markets etc. have access to clean water.

-Already, through this project 6,000 new domestic connections have been made.
-In addition, through the Ministry of Agriculture in Embu County, new irrigation projects have been started especially drip irrigation which has boosted Agricultural produce in the county.

-Such irrigation projects are in Mbeere South and Mbeere North constituencies which are the semi-arid areas in Embu County.
+However, Embu County has initiated a program dubbed 'Water for Children', which is set to ensure all public institutions, i.e. schools, health institutions, bus parks, markets etc., have access to clean water.
+Already, through this project, 6,000 new domestic connections have been made.
+In addition, through the Ministry of Agriculture in Embu County, new irrigation projects have been started, especially drip irrigation, which has boosted agricultural produce in the county.
+Such irrigation projects are in Mbeere South and Mbeere North constituencies, which are the semi-arid areas in Embu County.

 Opportunities

 Embu County is naturally endowed with plenty of land.
 It slopes on the Eastern side of Mt.Kenya which is less steep which makes it ideal for fast climbing of Mt.
 Kenya.
 It is also ideal for people with disabilities.

 Five of the seven forks dams are in Embu County and they have been sighted as ideal for water sports such as kayaking.

 3,000 acres of land have been set aside for putting up of an industrial park in Machang'a Mbeere South Constituency while Manyatta Constituency will host the Small Medium Enterprise (SME) park.

 Embu City is in its initial stages of design and construction.

 Embu County is setting up a talent academy in Embu city and a high altitude training camp in Kigari, Manyatta constituency.

 Embu County is known for macadamia as it is the largest producer of macadamia in the African Great Lakes.
 Therefore, the county is putting up a macadamia factory in Manyatta constituency for value addition on the product.

 Embu County plans to put up tented camps in Mwea National Reserve.
 Climbing Mt.
-Kenya through Embu is easier and faster since the route is less steep therefore the County plans to put up some lodges near this route for Mountain climbers.
+Kenya through Embu is easier and faster since the route is less steep therefore the County plans to put up some lodges near this route for mountain climbers.

 The county is looking into partnering with investors to put up a planetarium in the area.